Frequently Asked Questions

-For guaranteed delivery before Christmas, orders must be placed by midnight the 29th November.
+For guaranteed delivery before Christmas, orders must be placed by midnight on the last Sunday in November.
 Orders placed after this date will most likely be delivered in January, although we will always do our best to try and accommodate any reasonable request.
 Our Christmas shutdown starts on the last Friday before Christmas Day and ends on the first Monday after New Years Day.
 Our phone line however remains open 365 days a year.

-Where do you deliver to and how much does it cost?
+Where do you deliver to and is it free?

-We deliver to all of mainland UK and we offer this as free delivery for the overwhelming majority of locations, however there are some exceptions.
+We deliver to all of mainland UK and we offer a free delivery option for the overwhelming majority of locations, however there are some exceptions where a small contribution to the cost is needed.
 For further information on our professional free delivery service, please see our Delivery Information.

 How do you arrange and manage my delivery?

 We use a specialist sliding door courier giving us access to consistent and experienced furniture delivery experts to deliver your sliding wardrobe order.
-Normally within 10-20 working days of placing your order, we or our courier will make contact with you to propose and agree a delivery date and the driver will call you on the day of delivery ahead of arrival.
+Normally within 48 hours of placing your order, we will make contact with you to propose and agree a delivery date and the day prior to delivery, we will confirm if it is an am or pm delivery window.
+The driver will also call you on the day of delivery ahead of arrival.

 How long will my delivery take and will you deliver my order when I am not in?

-Your free delivery will typically be made between 21 and 28 working days from order, however it can be quicker than this or very infrequently take longer depending on the circumstances.
+Your delivery will typically be made between 11 and 25 working days from order depending on the delivery option available, however it can be quicker than this or very infrequently take longer depending on the circumstances.
 We will always do everything we can to deliver your order as quickly as we can and no matter when the delivery is, we will always agree the date with you first.
 We don’t simply turn up without agreeing a date with you in advance.
-On the day of the delivery, the driver will call ahead of arrival.
+The day prior to delivery, we will confirm am or pm and on the day of the delivery, the driver will call ahead of arrival.

 How do you deal with the rare event of any delivery damages?

-Orders are to be checked by you on delivery and on the very rare occasion something has been damaged during transit, the item in question will normally go back on the delivery van to be returned to our factory.
+Orders are to be checked by you on delivery (and within 24 hours of delivery) and on the very rare occasion something has been damaged during transit, the item in question will normally go back on the delivery van to be returned to our factory.
 The items will then be repaired or replaced and re-delivered at our cost as quickly as possible.
 You can find out more about our damage policies in our Warranty Information.